gsanroma/gsanroma.github.io/files/2019-09-15-career-transition.md

 ### key points

-Before I start, if I had to summarize the main key advices for a job application, they would be the following:
+Before I start, if I had to summarize the main key advices for a job application, they would be:

-- be flexible to different types of jobs.
+- be flexible during the job search.
 Your skills do not need to match 100% to the advertised position
-- write concise Resume and cover letter with ample margins and without typos
+- write concise a Resume and cover letter with ample margins and without typos
 - along with every technical skill try to convey a transferrable skill and a quantifiable result.
-Transferrable skills shows what you can leverage from your past experience in your new job and quantifiable results show the impact of your work.
-It helps break the stereotype that academic work is one-faceted and limited to producing papers
+Transferrable skills shows what you bring from your past experience into your new job and quantifiable results show the impact of your past work
 - know your values and interests so that they can guide you all along the process from the job search to the interview
 - professional recruiters are helpful
 - be honest about your motivations and put them always in a light that reflects the benefit for the company
 - do not worry too much about rejections.
-Luckily the job landscape is broad and success depends partly on your _application skills_
+Luckily the job landscape is broad and success depends partly on your application skills

 Let's get started.

 ![](/images/blog/2019-09-15-career-transition/architecture-building-construction-256381.jpg)

 The first step is identifying the types of positions that you would like to work in and look at job offers in apps like glassdoor and linkedin.
 It is good to be creative at this step and include different roles where you think you would fit.
-In my case this would for example be: computer vision, machine learning, medical imaging, data science.
 Already by reading the job descriptions, one learns what skills are required for each type of position and can get a sense of whether you like it and would be able to do it.
 I find it is not necessary that one meets all the requirements but one should meet a reasonable minimum, say 70%, in order to have chances.
 I like to look at the employee satisfaction ratings for the companies.
 Some job-portals like Glassdor include this feature.
 Other portals like kununu are exclusively dedicated to this.